 There are several types of aquarium thermometers available.
 Not all will provide the same kind of accuracy so get the one that’s suitable for your tank and fish type.

 The digital aquarium thermometers have a digital display unit which is kept outside of the tank with a probe submerged in the water.
-These thermometers come in both with wire and wireless model.
+Digital thermometers come in both with wire and wireless model.

-Digital thermometers are known to provide highly accurate readings the probe is submerged in the water.
+Digital thermometers are known to provide highly accurate readings.
+The probe of the thermometer is submerged in the water.
 Many of them include an alarm system which goes on if the temperature exceeds or decreases than the optimum one.

 The temperature reading is very simple in these thermometers as they come in either in Centigrade or Fahrenheit scale.
 The only drawback of these thermometers is that they are more expensive than the other variants.